romzorus/karnaboo/README.md

 - [ ] comment the code
 - [ ] begin user documentation
 - [ ] encrypt communications
+- [ ] actual scripts to implement role on supported OS
+- [ ] establish a communication protocol between server and agent so that the communication doesn't have to use multiple ports

 ## Contributing
 All contributions, tips and ideas are more than welcome.